Literacy Master of Arts

 M.A. in Literacy, Reading Teacher (K-12) Endorsement

-As part of the Literacy Master of Arts, or as an endorsement-only option, you can attain the Reading Teacher (K-12) endorsement.
-When you complete the endorsement and/or M.A. credits, you fulfill the requirements for the institutional recommendation as a K-12 Reading Teacher.
-Both the Master of Arts degree and the endorsement-only programs will make licensed teachers eligible to apply for the Reading Teacher added endorsement
+As part of the Literacy Master of Arts you can attain the Reading Teacher (K-12) endorsement.
+When you complete the M.A. credits, you fulfill the requirements for the institutional recommendation as a K-12 Reading Teacher.
+The Master of Arts degree will make licensed teachers eligible to apply for the Reading Teacher added endorsement.

 Take the next step!
 Explore courses, contact information and admission requirements.

 Our program offers a teacher-friendly schedule that combines weekend and evening on-campus courses with online instruction.
-While many colleges and universities offer a mix of generalist core classes and some literacy classes, our program is made up entirely of literacy courses, with master's degree students taking one additional research course.
+While many colleges and universities offer a mix of generalist core classes and some literacy classes, our program is made up entirely of literacy courses.

 Consider UNC’s M.A. in Literacy if you: